onnx/models/README.md

 Every ONNX backend should support running these models out of the box.
 After dowloading and extracting the tarball of each model, there should be

-- A protobuf file `model.pb` which is the serialized ONNX model.
+- A protobuf file `model.onnx` which is the serialized ONNX model.
 - Several sets of sample inputs and outputs files (`test_data_*.npz`), they are numpy serialized archive.

 e.g. they can be used like this: